 When we were growing up, we’d watch racing and rally heroes like Ayrton Senna and Walter Röhl using the heel / toe technique to smooth their downshifts when they were braking for corners.

 The heel / toe technique isn’t something you see in modern racing categories anymore.
-For the most part, modern sports prototype and formula cars simply don’t need to be driven using this technique, as they’re equipped with a throttle auto-blip for the downshift.
+For the most part, modern sports prototypes and formula cars simply don’t need to be driven using this technique, as they’re equipped with a throttle auto-blip for the downshift.

 This means that the gearbox electronics can work in tandem with the engine ECU to increase the revs for a split second when the clutch is fully depressed and has now started to return to the bite point to complete a down shift.

 Classic racing and rally cars have no such electronics to make them easier to drive.